feilipu/miniAVRfreeRTOS/readme.md

 The main repo has been hosted on [Sourceforge avrfreertos](https://sourceforge.net/projects/avrfreertos/) since 2011, and has been [downloaded over 35,000 times](https://sourceforge.net/projects/avrfreertos/files/stats/timeline?dates=2011-09-22+to+2022-12-31).

 Over the past few years freeRTOS development has become increasingly 32-bit orientated, with little change or improvement for the 8-bit world.
-As such I'm treating this 16th September 2022 10.5.0 release as my LTS release.
+As such I'm treating this 1 January 2024 v11.0.1 release as my LTS release.

 Going forward Sourceforge will be updated less often and only with major releases.